A Shocking Statistic

 All of these events are common causes of trucking crashes.
 The risks of such events increase with the number of trailers that are being pulled.

-The Dallas tractor trailer wreck attorneys at the Hart Law Firm hope that this article helps you better understand the dangers of large truck crashes.
+The Dallas tractor trailer wreck attorneys at the Hart Law Firm hope that this article helps you better understand the dangers of large truck accidents.
 We feel that it is our job to not only offer expert legal advice, but to also create the resources you need.
 If you have been injured in a collision with a large truck, you deserve to have the best legal representation possible.
-Contact an attorney at the Hart Law Firm for your free consultation.
+Contact a truck accident attorney at the Hart Law Firm for your free consultation.